-CONTEXT The lochs and wetlands which lie within the Gartloch and Gartcosh area, are one of Glasgow and Clyde Valley's hidden treasures.
-The area includes a diverse range of habitats which support a wealth of important species.
-Gartloch and Gartcosh are also home to a significant number of cultural heritage sites from the Iron age through to remnants of the area's recent industrial past.
-The Seven Lochs Wetland Park masterplan and visioning study puts forward proposals for a new wetland park of national significance to the east of Glasgow, and to the west of Coatbridge.
-The site of the proposed wetland park is a 20 square kilometre area which lies within the boundaries of both Glasgow City Council and North Lanarkshire Council.
-The park offers an innovative model for a park, with its unique combination of habitat and wildlife preservation, opportunities for recreation, and the integration of new housing.
-The surrounding communities have been identified as areas of significant deprivation.
+The lochs and wetlands which lie within the Gartloch and Gartcosh area, are one of Glasgow and the Clyde Valley's hidden treasures.
+The area supports a diverse range of habitats and species, and is also home to a significant number of cultural heritage sites from the Iron age through to remnants of the area's recent industrial past.

+The Seven Lochs Wetland Park Masterplan and Visioning Study puts forward proposals for a new wetland park of international significance to the east of Glasgow, and to the west of Coatbridge.
+The proposed park is a 20 square kilometre area within the council boundaries of the City of Glasgow, and North Lanarkshire.
+The proposals will create Scotland's largest urban park, which, with its unique combination of habitat and wildlife preservation, opportunities for recreation, and the integration of new housing in an urban setting, will represent an innovative model for truly sustainable development.
+The communities surrounding the park have been identified as areas of significant deprivation.
 Glasgow and North Lanarkshire Councils have sought to encourage inward investment through the creation of a number of Community Growth and Business Enterprise Areas.
 These initiatives focus on housing renewal and socio-economic development.
-However, the councils also recognise the need to protect and enhance the natural and cultural assets as part of the regeneration process, as well as the opportunities for health and well being afforded by the potential to engage the surrounding areas of deprivation with the lochs and wetlands.
+However, the councils also recognise the need to protect and enhance the natural and cultural assets as part of the regeneration process, as well as the opportunities for health and well being afforded by the potential to engage the surrounding areas of deprivation with the lochs and the wetlands.
 'The vision is to create a new wetland park of national significance between Glasgow and North Lanarkshire, and to deliver, manage, and sustain a high quality innovative wetland environment that will protect and enhance the biodiversity of the area as a national resource that promotes the general health and wellbeing of both visitors and residents alike, and contributes to the environmental, economic and social regeneration of the area.'
-The park's main roles, as an ecologically diverse wetland sustaining and protecting a range of habitats and species, and as an attractive and accessible recreational resource will only come into being as a result of the construction of approximately 4000 new homes in both Glasgow City Council and North Lanarkshire Council.
+The park's main roles, as an ecologically diverse wetland sustaining and protecting a range of habitats and species, and as an attractive and accessible recreational resource, will only come into being as a result of the payment of developer contributions related to the construction of approximately 4500 new homes in both Glasgow City Council and North Lanarkshire Council.